|||

 As a content designer, this raises all sorts of alarm bells for me.
 Cohen is framing this as a terminology problem, but it’s really an interpretation problem.
 It’s not that MVPs are bad, it’s that badly made MVPs are bad.

-New words doesn’t always solve the issue
+New words don’t always solve the issue

 I’d argue that in this case, we’re worse off.